dmerejkowsky/blog/content/post/0071-giving-mypy-a-go.md

 But there is more to it than just this bug.

-An interesting thing happened when I tried to annotate the `run_git` function.
+Notice the type of the return value of `run_git` depends *on the value of the `raises` parameter*.

-I first had to use a `Union` type because the type of the return value depends on the `raises` parameter.
+At first I tried to annotate the function with a `Union` type, like this:

 ```python
 def run_git(working_path: Path, *cmd: str, raises=True) ->